REALIST REVIEWS

 REALIST REVIEWS:

-ROLA AJJAWI, PHD
+ROLA AJJAWI, PhD

 Rola Ajjawi, PhD, is Associate Professor Education Research at the Centre for Research in Assessment and Digital Learning, Deakin University, Australia where she leads a program of research investigating clinical supervision, feedback and belonging.
 She draws from a range of methodological and theoretical perspectives to understand the hidden social, cultural and relational factors that influence becoming a healthcare professional.

-FIONA KENT, PHD
+FIONA KENT, PhD

 Fiona Kent, PhD, is the Director Collaborative Care and Work Integrated Learning in the Faculty of Medicine, Nursing and Health Sciences, Monash University, Australia.
 She completed her Masters in Health Professional Education investigating patient perspectives of student led care and her PhD in interprofessional student education.
 Her work and research focuses on the development and evaluation of interprofessional curriculum.